joannabaker/BayesTraitR/README.md

 - MammalBody-001.txt.VarRates.txt

+#### Step 3: Post-process the analysis

-Now, we can read in the log file into our R workspace using .
+Now, we can read in the log file into our R workspace using `readBTlog`.

 ``` r
 log = readBTlog("inst/extdata/MultiStateML-001.txt.Log.txt")